Why Use Modified Bitumen Roofing for Flat Roofs? (2026)

 How to pronounce bitumen

-You’ll hear a lot of people say it differently.
-But technically, it’s “bit-ew-min” (rhymes with “litch-oo-min”).
+Technically, it’s “bitt-yew-min” (rhymes with “litch-oo-min”).
 Only major difference is on whether you put the emphasis on the first syllable or the second one, but same basic word either way.
 You can hear the word pronounced in this YouTube video.

-So if you’ve been wondering how to pronounce bitumen, there ya go!
-Now you can say it with confidence.
-And yeah, it does sound a “bit” like a curse word, so you can have a giggle if you want.
+So if you’ve been wondering how to pronounce bitumen, there you have it.
+Go forth and say it with confidence.

 Where you’ll see mod bit used